-Predicting internet addiction in teenagers according to the styles of parenting, the family emotional atmosphere and marital conflict between parents
+Predicting internet addiction in teenagers according to the parenting styles, the family emotional atmosphere, and marital conflict between parents

 Document Type : Original Article